Health-Care Administration — B.S. (Online)

 Social sciences (12 units minimum)

-Choose units from: anthropology, economics, geography, political science, psychology, and sociology.
+Choose remaining units from: economics, geography, political science, psychology, and sociology.

 Domain 3: Communications (9-13 quarter units)